deutschj/sysperfeval/results.md

 The speed difference is also explained in the following comment: <https://github.com/longhorn/longhorn/issues/1104#issuecomment-598826969>

+More comparison plots can be found in the [fio-plots folder](fio-plots/).

 Opensnoop results (files that the fio process opens):

 ```bash